 “State against state, mate against mate”.
 That has been the State Of Origin motto since the concept began in 1980 and was seen in the very first game at Lang Park when Queensland captain Arthur Beetson belted Parramatta team mate and New South Wales player Mick Cronin.
 Club allegiances are thrown out the door when 34 players put on the Maroon and Blue.
-Last year saw the Maroons win the trophy, and won the Series in the first two games, and as such, the Blues will look to quickly dispatch any notion of a new dynasty, so 2017 shapes up to be one of the most fascinating series in history, especially with it being the last series Johnathon Thurston will play for the Maroons.
+Though not a part of the NRL Premiership itself, it’s a hugely important fixture on the Rugby League calendar.
+Last year saw New South Wales win the trophy for the second time in a row, a huge turnaround considering they won just once between 2006 and 2017.
+The Maroons will be desperate to reassert their dominance, but they won’t have it all their own way against a NSW side with plenty of talent.
+Expect one of the most fascinating Origin series’ in recent memory in 2020.

-Where: Game I- Suncorp Stadium, Brisbane; Game ll- Anz Stadium, Sydney; Game III – Suncorp Stadium, Brisbane.
+Where: Game I – Adelaide Oval, Adelaide; Game ll- ANZ Stadium, Sydney; Game III – Suncorp Stadium, Brisbane.

 Twelve months of blood, sweat and hard work goes on the line during the last 80 minutes of the season in the NRL Grand Final.
-What each player works for; and have dreamed about their whole life, can come to fruition if their side can find a way to bust a gut just one more time.
-If successful, you’re the winner of Rugby League’s greatest prize, as we saw last year with Cronulla defeating the Melbourne Storm, their first ever title in the 50 years of being in the comp.
+What each player has worked for and dreamed about their whole life can come to fruition if their side can find a way to get over the line just one more time.
+If successful, you’re the winner of Rugby League’s greatest prize, as we saw last year with Roosters defeating the Canberra Raiders to earn their 14th Premiership in total and third since the competition went national.

 Where: ANZ Stadium, Sydney